-The Grain Belt Express Clean Line will deliver 3,500 megawatts of low-cost, renewable power, enough clean energy to power approximately 1.4 million homes per year.
+The Grain Belt Express Clean Line will deliver up to 3,500 megawatts of low-cost, renewable power and enough clean energy for approximately 1.4 million homes per year.

 The Grain Belt Express Clean Line will transport clean power via an approximately 750-mile overhead, direct current transmission line.

 The development and construction of the Grain Belt Express Clean Line is an estimated $2 billion investment that will enable approximately $7 billion of new, renewable energy projects to be built.